giovicente/engineering-management-katas-api/README.md

 ## 🚧 Next Steps

 - Add PostgreSQL connection with Docker
-- Create first use case: GetRandomKata
-- Expose HTTP endpoint via RESTController
+- Get random kata by category use case
 - Implement basic GUI in React (future)